enisdenjo/graphql-ws/PROTOCOL.md

 Requests an operation specified in the message `payload`.
 This message provides a unique ID field to connect future server messages to the operation started by this message.

-If there is already an active subscriber for a `subscription` operation matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
-Since `query` and `mutation` resolve to a single emitted value, their subscription does not require reservations for additional future events.
-Having this in mind, the server may not assert this rule for these operations.
+If there is already an active subscriber for a live operation (any operation that emits **multiple** results) matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
+Operations resolving to a **single** emitted result do not require reservations for additional future events - having this in mind, the server may not assert this rule for such cases.

 ```typescript
 import { DocumentNode } from 'graphql';